KyleQuarles/Xenakis_Sieves/README.md

-Handles up to 16th-tone microtonal approximation -display an arbitrarily long harmonic series in musical notation, based on a given frequency fundamental -convert a notated pitch interval to a frequency interval -shift a given series of notated pitches by a given frequency
+Handles up to 16th-tone microtonal approximation
+<br>-display an arbitrarily long harmonic series in musical notation, based on a given frequency fundamental
+<br>-convert a notated pitch interval to a frequency interval
+<br>-shift a given series of notated pitches by a given frequency